shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *POUND POUND POUND*

-Muddie punched the last brick with extra fervor, sending it flying into the room.
+Muddie punched the last brick with extra fervor, sending it flying into the workshop.
 Ersie handed her the lantern as they both entered.
 Ersatzica taped her nose and Mudrich’s nose shut.

-Dust and dirt rolled out of the chamber into their bedroom, depositing mostly onto Mudrich’s bed.
+Dust and dirt rolled out of the chamber into the workshop, depositing into the entryway.
 Ersatzica and Mudrich coughed as they breathed it in.
 It was as if they had discovered a long-lost tomb.

 Inside, the floor was littered in rat feces and dotted with rat corpses.
 Cobwebs decorated every corner.
 A puddle or two reflected the lantern light.